ElessarWillomoont/MyPhotofolio/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+## Before Everything:

+The inspiration comes from [https://kazuki-art.com/](https://kazuki-art.com/).
+The design and effects of this page are excellent, which is why I am trying to implement a similar one.

 ## Highlights:
 - Fully responsive design with excellent display performance on both wide and narrow screens.
 - A project tree designed based on a waterfall flow; the background changes dynamically when hovering over project cards.